Glasgow Daily Weather Forecast - NewsBreak

 Glasgow Daily Weather Forecast

-GLASGOW, KY(Updated at 8am ET)Here's your weather forecast for the next four days.
+GLASGOW, MT(Updated at 8am ET)Here's your weather forecast for the next four days.

 Sunny during the day; while mostly clear overnight